-• Set the layer thickness of the first layer ("First layer height") to a value equaling the diameter of the nozzle tip bore and layer extrusion width
+• Set the layer thickness of the first layer ("First layer height") to a value equaling the diameter of the nozzle tip bore and increase the extrusion width to 150 %.

 Slic3r Print Settings - setting the first layer height

 Both measures compensate for unevennesses of the print bed and increase the tolerance against slight leveling mistakes.
 The distance between nozzle tip and print bed will assure that the bore is not clogged when passing convex bumps by leaving enough free space in between.
 The extrusion width will Slic3r Advanced Settings - reducing the first make sure that enough material is conveyed to equalize concave crudities.